sourcey/sourcey.com/source/2014-03-26-add-grunt-to-your-javascript-projects.markdown

 grunt watch
 ~~~

-Didn't I tell you it was easy?
+Didn't I say it was easy?
 Now go forth and create :)